What you can do to prepare for an emergency?

 The Government has produced a web page which tells you how you can help yourself and your family in emergencies.
 The page can be found on the direct.gov website.

-- Make a list of important contact details, such as family, friends, neighbours, GP, veterinary surgery, public utility companies etc.
+- Make a list of important contact details, such as family, friends, neighbours, GP, veterinary surgery and public utility companies.

 - Familiarise yourself with emergency procedures both at work and for children at school.